prasunanand/gsoc_blog/blog3.md

 ## **Conclusion**
-The main goal of this project was that  **JRuby users suffer less pain during migration** by creating support for libraries that help in Scientific Computation on JRuby.
-By the end of the   GSoC, we have been able to create a linear algebra library for JRuby users which they can easily run on their machines.
-We have mixed-models gem that has also been simultaneously ported to JRuby.
+The main goal of this project was to bring  **Scientific Computation to JRuby**, to gain from the performance JRuby offers.
+By the end of the   GSoC, we have been able to successfully create a linear algebra library, NMatrix for JRuby users, which they can easily run on their machines.
+We have mixed-models gem simultaneously ported to JRuby.
 Even here, we are very close to MRI if performance is considered.

  **Future work**

-In the coming months we would be implementing float dtype, complex dtype and integer dtype and Sparse Matrices, thus making NMatrix a complete package for JRuby users.
+In the coming months we would be implementing Sparse Matrices, thus making NMatrix a complete package for JRuby users.
+We would also work on improving performance using parallelization.
 We also feel that JRuby lacks its own Jupyter notebook.
 The iruby notebook doesn't work for JRuby.
 To create an amazing experience for scientific computation on JRuby, we will be porting iruby to  JRuby.

 ## **Acknowledgements**

+I would like to express my sincere gratitude to my mentor Pjotr Prins for the continuous support through the summers, for his patience, motivation, enthusiasm, and immense knowledge.
+I could not have imagined having a better advisor and mentor, for this project.

-I am very grateful to Google and the Ruby Science Foundation for this great opportunity of a life-time.
+I am very grateful to Google and the Ruby Science Foundation for this golden opportunity.

-I am very thankful to Charles Nutter, Dr. John Woods and Pjotr Prins, who mentored me through the project.
+I am very thankful to Charles Nutter, John Woods, Sameer Deshmukh, Kenta Murata and Alexej Gossmann, who mentored me through the project.
 It has been a great learning experience.

+I thank my fellow GSoC participants Rajith, Lokesh and Gaurav who helped me with certain aspects of my project.